 Cats are wrongly perceived as indifferent and ‘none of your business’ type pets.
-They are seen as self-centered, moody woman who knows how to get things done at any cost.
+Oftentimes, especially to non-cat people, they are seen as aloof and disengaged.

-Various researches done on canine’s mind have piled up through years due to their higher Emotional Quotient (EQ), Intelligence Quotient (IQ), and other cognitive skills.
-Dogs with highest emotional intelligence include German shepherd, Labrador, etc.; imagine how trainable a German shepherd lab mix would be!
+Various researches done on canines’ minds have piled up through the years due to their higher Emotional Quotient (EQ), Intelligence Quotient (IQ), and other cognitive skills.
+Dogs with the highest emotional intelligence include German shepherd, Labrador, etc.; imagine how trainable a German shepherd lab mix would be!

 According to BBC, dogs were domesticated about 30,000 years ago, and cats got domesticated only 10,000 years ago.
 Probably, it led to a lack of in-depth research on feline mind and behavior.